The 10 principles behind successful KM strategies

 A twin-strategy approach to implementing KM

-Implementing Knowledge Management requires two parallel strategies, like the two prongs of a fork.
+Favorite Implementing Knowledge Management requires two parallel strategies, like the two prongs of a fork.
 There was a very interesting article by Ron Bascue in the 2011 Fall edition of the US Army KM newsletter (now no longer available online), about a twin-strategy approach to delivering a Knowledge Management strategy.
-Ron

 Read More